Crimson7research/c7-npm-scanner/README.md

 ## Overview

-This repository contains tools for detecting and investigating the September 2025 NPM supply chain compromise that affected 25 popular packages through a sophisticated phishing attack.
+This repository contains a tool for detecting and investigating the September 2025 NPM compromise that affected 25 popular packages through a sophisticated phishing attack.
 The malware targets cryptocurrency wallets by injecting malicious code that intercepts and redirects transactions.

-## 🚀 v1.1.0 Final Release
+## 🚀 v1.1.0 Final Draft

-This is the production-ready version of the Crimson7 NPM Scanner focusing exclusively on reliable API-based scanning methods:

 ### ✅ Features Included:
 - **API-Based Repository Scanning**: Full support for JFrog Artifactory and NPM Registry
+- **Non authenticated scan** of know packages contained in a json file definistion
 - **Deep Scan Capability**: Downloads and analyzes actual package contents for obfuscation patterns
 - **Comprehensive Mode (-All)**: Scans extended package lists (45 packages for NPM Registry)
 - **Cross-Platform Support**: Works on Windows, macOS, and Linux with PowerShell